y2k-key/dreoai/docs/README.md

 ## Documentation

 Need more information?
-Check out the [documentation](https://pmcvay1003.github.io/futr) for more details to get a better understanding of the concepts and features of futr.
+Check out the documentation for more details to get a better understanding of the concepts and features of futr.

 ## Other Repositories

-Check out the other futr repositories at <https://github.com/orgs/futr/repositories> - these include the futr Streamlit Web UI, futr Python SDK, futr TypeScript SDK, futr Dart SDK, futr C# SDK, and more!
+Check out the other futr repositories - these include the futr Streamlit Web UI, futr Python SDK, futr TypeScript SDK, futr Dart SDK, futr C# SDK, and more!